Se-Gl/greencss-deprecated/posts-doc/layout-visibility.md

 ## How to work with visibility

-1. Use the `{keyword}` to control, determine and set the visibility.
+1. Use the `{keyword}` above to control, determine and set the visibility.

 ```html
 <!-- visible -->